UX Pilot Design Task

 For the three ads, rather than treat it as one idea with three different formats, I changed it to one idea per format in order to experiment.
 Early experimentation led me to try pushing out of the grid layout in order to prevent things from potentially becoming too rigid.
 I wanted to try and find some additional photography such as people or abstract 'cube' generating patterns to underpin the design and see if it could 'feel' UX Pilot.

-The square ad I derived from an existing old branded post - I found it interesting to see how this could look in the new brand.
+The square ad I derived from an existing old branded post on Instagram - I found it interesting to see how this could look in the new brand.
 I played around with typography, highlighting words in different weights or using colour bars.
 Lastly I had a play with motion to bring some excitement to the ads, after all in advertising motion is king!
-I went a bit all out and modelled the mascot in 3D - I love the 2D logo animation so wanted to recreate this to have some depth and to be playful with the brand.
+I went a bit all out and modelled the mascot in 3D - I love the 2D logo animation so wanted to recreate this in 3D to have some depth and to be playful with the brand.
+Future steps - I would look at finding more ways to keep things looking fresh and to inject some human element into the brand - grainy gradients, people photography and 3D elements.

 Bottom Right Image